Internal Links

 Five BAA Presidents.

-Next, a scary group of planetary imagers at Astrofest.
+Next, a scary group of planetary imagers at Astrofest in the early 2000s.
 From right to left: Me, Jamie Cooper,

 Dave Tyler and Damian Peach.